Partitioning the vertices of a torus into isomorphic subgraphs: Conclusion

 \begin{conj} Let $k$ be an odd prime power and $m\ge1$.
 Suppose that $H$ is an induced subgraph of $C_k^m$ such that $|V(H)|$ divides $k^m$.
 Then there exists $n_0$ such that, for all $n \ge n_0$, $C_k^n$ admits a perfect induced $H$-packing. \end{conj}

-In Section~\ref{sec:edges} we considered the question of whether it is possible to cover the edges of a sufficiently high dimensional hypercube $Q_d$ with edge-disjoint copies of some $H$.
+In Section~\ref{sec:edges} we considered the question of whether, for a given graph $H$, there exists $d$ such that it is possible to cover the edges of $Q_d$ with edge-disjoint copies of $H$.
 We showed that the necessary conditions that $H$ is a subgraph of $Q_d$ and that $|E(H)|$ divides $|E(Q_d)|$ are not sufficient.
 When $H$ is a path and suitable divisibility conditions hold, Erde~\cite{erde} and Anick and Ramras~\cite{anram} independently showed that there is a partition of $E(Q_n)$ into edge-disjoint copies of $H$.
 It would be interesting to prove analogous results for other graphs.

-\begin{qn} For which graphs $G$ is it possible to partition the edges of $Q_d$ into edge-disjoint copies of $G$ whenever $d$ is sufficiently large and $|E(G)|$ divides $|E(Q_k)|$? \end{qn}
+\begin{qn} For which graphs $G$ does there exist some $d$ such that the edges of $Q_d$ can be partitioned into edge disjoint copies of $d$?\footnote{We remark that this question differs slightly from the published version of this paper.} \end{qn}

-For instance, it seems likely that this should hold when $G$ is an even cycle.
+Naturally, in order for this to be possible we require that $|E(G)|$ divides $|E(Q_d)|$ and that it is possible to express $d-1$ as the sum of degrees of vertices in $G$.
+For example, it seems likely that this should be sufficient when $G$ is an even cycle.

+\begin{ack} The authors would like to thank the anonymous referees for their very helpful comments. \end{ack}